RandyRomero/Cheatsheets/databases/relational_vs_non_relational.md

 - when you data has simple tree-like structure and you query the whole document rather than it pieces most of the time
 - when you don't need to or can't control the structure of incoming data
+- when your more often query the whole entry with the whole tree of data rather than small pieces of information

 question id: d49c1181-645c-4df0-87a6-9461dca92787